oxagast/ansvif/README.md

   -1 Try to make it fault once, if it doesn't happen, throw error code 64.
 Useful for scripting.
   -P Use % to represent binary in fuzz.
   -M Max arguments to use in the fuzz.
-  -y Short for -b 0 and usually only useful with -A or -B -K Keep fuzzing after a crash in the target.
+  -y Short for -b 0 and usually only useful with -A or -B.
+  -K Keep fuzzing after a crash in the target.
-  -E A command to be run before the fuzzed progarm
+  -E A command to be run before the fuzzed progarm.
+  -0 No NULL characters in the fuzz.
   -v Verbose.
   -d Debug data.
   -h Shows the help page.